 Note: The Friday ladder is played year-round.
-The A, B, and C ladders usually play November to April.
+The A, B, and C ladders usually play mid-November to March.
+The A and B ladders resume Monday, November 12, 2018 at 11:00 am and noon.
+The C ladder resumes Tuesday, November 13 at 1:00 pm.

 Players that have not played in a Sun City ladder may register at this link.